WooCommerce Review: Does Woo Still Rule the e-Commerce World?

 If you choose any payment gateway other than Shopify Payments, they charge you a 0.5% – 2.0% (depending on your monthly package) fee on top of the payment gateway’s fee.

 This is equivalent to your bank charging you a fee on top of the fee that the ATM already charged you to withdraw your own money.
 Which we all hate, right?!

-Both Woo and Shopify have an app store that allow you to customize your store.
+Both Woo and Shopify have an app store that allow you to customize your store on your WordPress site.
 Both offer free extensions and paid extensions.
 Paid WooCommerce extensions are typically an annual subscription, while most Shopify apps are charged monthly.